Xiaolu Guo: Awards and nominations

-Guo's third novel, A Concise Chinese-English Dictionary For Lovers, inspired by Roland Barthes's work, written originally in broken English, was nominated for the 2007 Orange Prize for Fiction and it has been translated into 26 languages.
+Guo's third novel, A Concise Chinese-English Dictionary for Lovers, inspired by Roland Barthes's work, written originally in broken English, was nominated for the 2007 Orange Prize for Fiction and has been translated into 26 languages.
 She was also the 2005 Pearl Award (UK) winner for Creative Excellence.
-Her first novel Village of Stone was nominated for the Independent Best Foreign Fiction Prize as well as the International Dublin Literary Awards.
-She writes in both English and Chinese, and has served as the jury member for the Independent Foreign Fiction Prize and International Dublin Literary Award.
-Her 2014 novel I Am China, set in Europe, China and America, was awarded for Giuseppe Acerbi Prize for Young Readers 2015 in Italy and longlisted for the 2015 Baileys Women's Prize for Fiction.
+Her first novel, Village of Stone, was nominated for the Independent Foreign Fiction Prize as well as the International Dublin Literary Awards.
+Guo writes in both English and Chinese, and has served as a jury member for the Independent Foreign Fiction Prize and the International Dublin Literary Award.
+Her 2014 novel I Am China, set in Europe, China and America, was awarded the Italian Giuseppe Acerbi Prize in the special category for young readers in 2015 and was longlisted for the 2015 Women's Prize for Fiction.

-Her 2017 book Nine Continents: A Memoir In And Out Of China was the winner in the autobiography section of the National Books Critics Circle Award.
-It was shortlisted for the Costa Book Award and Royal Society of Literature Ondaatje Prize 2017.
+Her 2017 book Nine Continents: A Memoir in and out of China was the winner in the autobiography category of the National Books Critics Circle Award.
+It was shortlisted for the Costa Book Award for Biography and Ondaatje Prize 2017.

 Her feature film She, a Chinese premiered at the 2009 Locarno International Film Festival, where it immediately took the highest prize, the Golden Leopard.
-Her previous feature How Is Your Fish Today was in Official Selection at the 2007 Sundance Film Festival and received the Grand Jury Prize at the 2007 Créteil International Women's Film Festival in Paris.
+Her previous feature How Is Your Fish Today was an Official Selection at the 2007 Sundance Film Festival and received the Grand Jury Prize at the 2007 Créteil International Women's Film Festival in Paris.
 Her documentary We Went to Wonderland (2008) was selected for the New Directors/New Films Festival at the MoMA/Lincoln Center in New York in 2008.
-The Concrete Revolution premiered at the Margaret Mead Film Festival and IDFA 2005, among others.
-Once Upon A Time Proletarian was premiered at Venice Film Festival and Toronto Film Festival 2009, and received Grand Prix de Geneva at the Documentary Forum Rencontres Media Nord-Sud in Switzerland in 2012.

-She was awarded the Gilda Film Prize for her film career at the 37th International Women Film Festival Florence in Italy, 2015.
+The Concrete Revolution premiered at the Margaret Mead Film Festival and International Documentary Film Festival 2005, among others.
+Once Upon a Time Proletarian was premiered at Venice Film Festival and Toronto International Film Festival 2009, and received the Grand Prix de Geneva at the Documentary Forum Rencontres Media Nord-Sud in Switzerland in 2012.
+She was awarded the Gilda Film Prize for her film career at the 37th Florence International Cinema and Women Festival in Italy, in 2015.

-Guo has had film retrospectives at the Cinema du Reel in the Pompidou Center 2010, the Swiss Cinematheque 2011, and with the Greek Film Archives in Athens, 2018.
+Guo has had film retrospectives at the Cinéma du Réel in the Pompidou Center in 2010, the Swiss Film Archive in 2011, the Greek Film Archive in Athens in 2018 and London's Whitechapel Gallery in 2019.

-In 2014, she was included in the BBC's 100 Women.
+In 2014, Guo was included in the BBC's 100 Women.

-In 2019, she had a complete film retrospective at Whitechapel Gallery in London.

-In 2020 she was longlisted for the Orwell Prize for Political Fiction and shortlisted for the Goldsmiths Prize for A Lover's Discourse.
+In 2020, she was longlisted for the Orwell Prize for Political Fiction and shortlisted for the Goldsmiths Prize for A Lover's Discourse.

+In 2022, Guo was commissioned by the Swiss Television RSI and Locarno Film Festival to direct a short documentary Rocks Remember.
+She was elected a Fellow of the Royal Society of Literature in the same year.